-Financial aid is a process and completing each step is important, which is why INvestEd helps Indiana families finalize their paying for college plan.
-Timely review of key websites, responding to school requests for information, meeting deadlines and comparing award letters are critical elements to maximizing aid options and finalizing financial aid.
+Each step in the financial aid process is important, which is why INvestEd helps Indiana families finalize their plan to pay for college.
+Reviewing key websites, responding to school requests for information, meeting deadlines, and comparing award letters are critical steps to maximizing aid options.
+We have a Finalizing Financial Aid document to help you get started and stay organized.

 FAFSA’s Filed, Now What?